craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Bible.md

 The most common profession is farmer.
 Then thief.
 Then "adventurer" or "realm defender".
 People of the realm keep an open mind for the most part.
 Commoners fear the many dangerous monsters that plague the lands, and seek protection from those powers that be.
 They want peace and security.

 ## Magic, gods, and the planes
 Magic is a mystery.
 Some try to solve it.
 Some use it freely.
 It is both respected and feared, as it has immense power.
 One can acquire magic in exchange.
 It never comes freely.

+Items enchanted and spellbound are rare, hard to create, harder to find.
+Few exist outside of hoards of dragons and wizards.

 The main faiths of the world serve powers on the plane; [[Its Greatness]] and [[Tetrimoc]].
 There are some bards and clerics that worship the hard emotions of being a people, and other people worship some patron of need.
 Gods rarely interfere.

 The planes are fluid.
 The outside leaks in here, and some guild scholars say that we can push back too.
 Some people try, foolishly.